TryKickoff/statix/readme.md

 ## Getting started with Statix

 1. Download or clone the git repo.
 To clone run `git clone https://github.com/TryKickoff/statix.git your-project-folder`
-2. Ensure you have [Node and Grunt installed globally on your machine](#dependencies), as Statix needs these before you can use it.
+2. Ensure you have [Node, Yarn and Gulp installed globally on your machine](#dependencies), as Statix needs these before you can use it.
-3. Run `npm install` from the root of the directory, to install the projects local dependencies.
+3. Run `yarn install` from the root of the directory, to install the projects local dependencies.
 4. Run `grunt serve`.
 This will build your project for the first time and use [BrowserSync](https://www.npmjs.com/package/browser-sync) to spin-up a static web server for your project.
 5. Start writing your templates using Statix!